Top employers: US Commerce Department, Inter-American Development Bank, International Monetary Fund, US State Department, US Treasury, World Bank

 Ben Duncanson, SIS/MA ’14

-I valued that my SIS professors were also experienced industry practitioners.
+My SIS professors were also experienced industry practitioners.

 I conduct economic research, government relations, and policy development for the Farm Credit Council, a trade association that represents the Farm Credit System.
-I really enjoy the research aspect of my position, which involves using my economics background to evaluate how policies and proposed legislation impact rural Americans.
+I enjoy the research aspect of my position, which uses my economics background to evaluate how policies and proposed legislation impact rural Americans.
 Even though the Farm Credit System only lends to domestic entities, a large portion of US agricultural goods are exported, so trade and economic conditions abroad deeply affect our member-borrowers.

 When you should apply to the program depends on what semester you want to start taking classes in and whether you are a domestic or international student.